JunzeLeo/EPFL_COM-480_DataVisualization_CourseProject/README.md

 [Urbanization:](https://ourworldindata.org/urbanization) This dataset contains urbanization related data of each country, for example, share of populations living in urban areas, GDP per capita and employment in agriculture.

-[Deforestation:](https://datacatalog.worldbank.org/annual-deforestation-change) This dataset contains data about natural forest area to other uses, including shifting cultivation, permanent agriculture, ranching, settlements, and infrastructure development.
+[Deforestation:](http://www.fao.org/faostat/en/?#data/GF) This dataset contains data from Food and Agriculture Organization of the United Nations about the area of forest land per country and net CO2 emission/removal from Forest Land.

-[Threatened species](https://stats.oecd.org/viewhtml.aspx?datasetcode=WILD_LIFE&lang=en) This dataset contains information about number of dangerous species in danger per
+[Threatened species](https://stats.oecd.org/viewhtml.aspx?datasetcode=WILD_LIFE&lang=en) This dataset contains information about number of species in danger with respect to country and degree of danger.

 ### 2.2 Problematic